ronkow/python-for-data-practitioners/README.md

 <br><br>

 Lastly, install JupyterLab by entering the command `pip install JupyterLab`.
 This command downloads and installs JupyterLab and other packages it depends on from the Python Package Index at [https://pypi.org](https://pypi.org/), the official repository for Python packages.
-When installation is complete, you see the names of all the packages installed.
-You can also get the list of installed packages by entering `pip list`.
+When installation is complete, you will see the names of all the packages installed.
+You can also see the list of installed packages by entering `pip list`.

 <kbd>
 <img src="./images/command_prompt_jupyterlab.png" width="700" alt="JupyterLab dependent packages">